 Formatting CSV files

-Data needs to be uploaded to Keatext from a CSV file.
+Data can be uploaded to Keatext from a CSV file.
 A CSV file is a comma-separated values spreadsheet—tabular data separated by a comma delimiter.

 Here is an image example of a CSV with three data fields in columns—Date, Review and City—each separated by a comma.